-- (4) However, as pointed out in the Final Report of the sector inquiry ("Final Report"), some patent settlements in the pharmaceutical sector may prove to be problematic from a competition law perspective.
+- (3) As in any other area of commercial disagreement, the parties concerned have a legitimate interest in finding a mutually acceptable compromise.
+In particular the parties may prefer to discontinue the dispute or litigation because it is too costly, time-consuming and/or risky as regards its outcome.
+Settlements are thus a generally accepted, legitimate way of ending private disagreements.
+They can also save courts and/or competent administrative bodies such as patent offices time and effort.
+Therefore, they can have some positive impact in the interest of society. - (4) However, as pointed out in the Final Report of the sector inquiry ("Final Report"), some patent settlements in the pharmaceutical sector may prove to be problematic from a competition law perspective.
 Of particular interest are settlements that may lead to a delay of generic entry in return for a value transfer (e.g. a payment) by the originator company to the generic company.
 Other examples of possibly problematic agreements relate to settlements that contain restrictions beyond the exclusionary zone of the patent, meaning that they would reach beyond its geographic scope, its period of protection or its exclusionary scope.
 Such agreements would not appear to be directly related to the IP rights granted by the patents concerned.
 Furthermore, problematic agreements include settlement agreements on a patent which the patent holder knows does not meet the patentability criteria.
 An example of this is a situation where the patent was granted following the provision of incorrect, misleading or incomplete information.
 Ultimately, it may be the consumer who pays the price for a delay in market entry resulting from such agreements and therefore any benefits to society are more than outweighed by the negative effects of the agreement between potential competitors.
-In this context, obviously, an assessment of each individual case would be necessary. - (5) The Competition DG launched the sixth monitoring exercise into patent settlements in February 2015 covering the time period from 1 January 2014 to 31 December 2014.
-Formal requests for information were sent to originator companies and generic companies, which had cooperated with the Commission in the course of the sector inquiry and/or were reported in the specialised press as having concluded a patent settlement in the period in question. - (6) This report sets out the results of the sixth monitoring exercise.
+In this context, obviously, an assessment of each individual case would be necessary. - (5) The Competition DG launched the eighth monitoring exercise into patent settlements in May 2017 covering the time period from 1 January 2016 to 31 December 2016.
+Formal requests for information were sent to originator companies and generic companies, which had cooperated with the Commission in the course of the sector inquiry and/or were reported in the specialised press as having concluded a patent settlement in the period in question. - (6) This report sets out the results of the eighth monitoring exercise.
 The first section recalls the main classifications of patent settlements as set out in detail in the Final Report.
 It then provides the overview of the replies submitted by companies, including an analysis of the main characteristics of the settlements falling within particular categories.
 The final section contains some brief conclusions. - (7) As in the previous monitoring reports the classification of settlements is aimed at giving an indication on which kinds of settlements may merit further competition rules scrutiny and their relative importance.
-It needs to be underlined that any concrete case will have to be examined under its own individual circumstances and merits.
+But any concrete case will have to be examined under its own individual circumstances and merits.